 On the other hand, it's hard to find any complaints about Google Domains' services.
 The company appears to run a pretty tight ship, as it does with the rest of its products.

 Both Google Domains and GoDaddy are reasonable options if you're looking to purchase a new domain name.
-And while Google's interface is easier to use, GoDaddy does offer excellent first-year price points and a huge number of different extensions.
+And while Google's interface is easier to use, GoDaddy offers way more TLD extensions and an excellent first-year pricing point.

-And GoDaddy does offer hosting integration with a variety of different platforms, there are still better hosting providers on offer.
+However, GoDaddy does offer hosting integration with a variety of different options, while Google can only recommend other hosting providers.

-If you look at GoDaddy vs Google with customer support, long term price, and domain privacy as focal points, Google Domains nudges ahead.
+But when we look at Google Domains vs Godaddy customer support, long term price, and domain privacy as focal points, it is a winner.

 Overall, the choice is all yours.
 If you find the extension that you need with Google - it's a safe pick.
-But GoDaddy isn't all that bad either.
-At the end of the day, it's personal preference - but I hope that this article has helped you choose.
+But GoDaddy is great as well.
+And if you're still not sure, you can always take a look at our best domain registrar list.